fly-apps/coredns/README.md

 ## Conclusion

-We've seen how to quickly stand up a DNS service based on fly.io, including registrar configuration, and how make the service scale globally with one command.
-As a next step you would probably want to configure futher A records for the services that you want to host on your domain.
-Perhaps you need globally-distributed static html [server ](https://fly.io/docs/getting-started/static/)?
+We've seen how to quickly stand up a DNS service based on fly.io, including registrar configuration, and how make the service scale globally.
+As a next step you might want to configure futher A records for the services that you will host on your domain.
+Perhaps you need globally-distributed static html [server](https://fly.io/docs/getting-started/static/)?
 Otherwise you might want to activate the [prometheus plugin](https://coredns.io/plugins/metrics/) for CoreDNS and scrape the metrics using fly's built-in metrics [support](https://fly.io/docs/reference/metrics/#welcome-message).